webbiscuit/webbiscuit-website/Readme.md

 - PDF
 - docx

-Build all these with `gulp build-cv`
+Build all these with `npm run build:cv`

+Make sure you have pandoc installed.

+You might also need some supporting libraries for pandoc:
+- texlive-latex-base
+- texlive-fonts-recommended

+## TODO

+- Greenkeeper?
+- Push to AWS